 The Company's service revenues fluctuate in response to its clients' willingness to spend on advertising and the Company's ability to have the desired talent available.
-The revenue increase of 10.5% for the year ended December 31, 2022, when compared to the year ended December 31, 2021, was primarily due to increased bookings as the cities where Wilhelmina operates reopened and business activity increased as COVID-19 pandemic restrictions were moderated or rescinded.
+The revenue decrease of 3.2% for the year ended December 31, 2023, when compared to the year ended December 31, 2022, was primarily due to decreased commissions from model bookings.